-William & Anita Newman Library to be Open 24 Hours During Final Exams
+William & Anita Newman Library to be Open 24 Hours During Final Exams (Fall 2006)

 The Newman Library will once again be open for Baruch students 24 hours a day during the final exam period.
 “An important part of the library’s mission is to support the academic work of students,” says Jerry Bornstein, Deputy Chief Librarian for Public Services.
 “We’re happy to make the library available around the clock during finals.”
 Thursday, December 14th the library will open as usual at 7:00 am and remain open continuously until 11:59pm Friday, December 22nd.